-To complement our event studies, we further estimate the price responses to public attention to economic and political failures using the entire panel data.
-We construct the institutional failure attention index (IFA henceforth) as the principal component of "conflict," "crisis," "instability," and "scandal" in Google Trends.
-Notably, our estimation with the panel data is a lower bound for the true impact as some attention is not associated with the domestic authority.
-One core finding is that the deterioration of institutional quality drives local Bitcoin prices up: a one-standard-deviation increase in IFA corresponds to a 1.79%(s.e.=0.68%) higher Bitcoin prices and 1.21% (s.e.=0.43%) higher Ethereum price.
+To complement event studies, we estimate the price responses to the probability of institutional failure events using the entire panel data.
+We construct the institutional failure probability index (IFP henceforth) as the principal component of "conflict," "crisis," "instability," and "scandal" in Google Trends.
+Notably, our estimation with the panel data is a lower bound for the true impact as some events are not associated with the domestic authority.
+One core finding is that the deterioration of institutional quality drives local Bitcoin prices up: a one-standard-deviation increase in IFP corresponds to a 1.79% (s.e.=0.68%) higher Bitcoin prices and 1.21% (s.e.=0.43%) higher Ethereum price.
 The same effect also holds for all four keywords: a one-standard-deviation increase in searchers for "conflict" corresponds to a 1.49% (s.e.=0.65%) increase in the Bitcoin price deviation; similarly, increases of 0.67% (s.e.=0.32%) are seen for "crisis," 1.25% (s.e.=0.60%) for "instability," and 0.87%(s.e.=0.40%) for "scandal."
 In parallel, we find that trading volume modestly rises concurrently.
-Also, the search volume of keywords "Bitcoin" and "Ethereum" on Google increases during escalated attention to institutional failures.
+Also, the search volume of keywords "Bitcoin" and "Ethereum" on Google increases during institutional failure events.
 These empirical findings suggest that higher local price deviations are likely driven by an increased domestic interest in buying cryptocurrencies.
+This is consistent with the economic mechanism highlighted in our model - the higher price deviations are driven by unusually high demand in the local crypto market.